 Warhol's "actors" were a loosely held group of Factory regulars, including his self-proclaimed "superstars" like Brigid Berlin, International Velvet, Candy Darling, Billy Name, Baby Jane Holzer and his greatest muse, Edie Sedgwick.
 A 22-year-old heiress from California, Sedgwick was a strikingly beautiful, deeply troubled girl who was the subject of some of Warhol's most influential films like "Poor Little Rich Girl" and "Outer and Inner Space."
 Sedgwick died of a drug overdose in 1971.

-For lots more information about famous artists and artistic movements, see the links on the next page.
+For lots more information about famous artists and artistic movements, see the links below.

 Related HowStuffWorks Articles